 Christopher Ioffreda

 Chris leads projects from concept to launch, productizing research and ushering new technologies into the hands of users in order to solve big problems.
-He uses design to help organizations develop clear and compelling visions of the future.
-And he drives clarity in highly ambiguous and complex problem spaces by leveraging his deep experience in ideation, prototyping, and storytelling.
+He uses design to help organizations develop clear and compelling visions of the future, and he drives clarity in highly ambiguous and complex problem spaces by leveraging his deep experience in ideation, prototyping, and storytelling.

 "[Chris] combines an excellent suite of core skills with expertise in future visioning, strategic thinking and a broad cultural and technological understanding.
 At X he was a key member of our team, helping transform complex new technologies into viable, well researched and manufacturable products."